 - Remove non-productive floricanes every year

-- Don’t prune if you expect rain in the next 5 days.
+- Don’t prune if you expect rain in the next five days

-If you are starting from scratch with your raspberry patch, be sure to look for disease resistant varieties.
-Make sure your patch gets enough sun, regular water and is amended with compost every year.
+If you are starting from scratch with your raspberry patch, be sure to look for disease-resistant varieties.
+Make sure your patch gets enough sun and regular water and is amended with compost every year.